SystemsApproach/ops/monitor.rst

-Knowing what telemetry data to collect, so you have exactly the right information when you need it, but doing so without negatively impacting system performance, is a difficult problem. *Observability* is a relatively new term being used to describe this problem, and while the term can be dismissed as the latest marketing buzzword (which it is), it can also be interpreted as another of the set of *"-ities"* that all good systems aspire to, alongside scalability, reliability, availability, security, usability, and so on.
+Knowing what telemetry data to collect, so you have exactly the right information when you need it, but doing so without negatively impacting system performance, is a difficult problem. *Observability* is a relatively new term being used to describe this general problem space, and while the term can be dismissed as the latest marketing buzzword (which it is), it can also be interpreted as another of the set of *"-ities"* that all good systems aspire to, alongside scalability, reliability, availability, security, usability, and so on.
 Observability is the quality of a system that makes visible the facts about its internal operation needed to make informed management and control decisions.
 It has become a fertile space for innovation, and so we conclude this chapter with two examples that may become commonplace in the near future.

 The first is *Inband Network Telemetry (INT)*, which takes advantage of programmable switching hardware to allow operators to ask new questions about how packets are being processed "in-band", as they flow through the network.
-This is in contrast to either depending on the predefined set of counters hardwired into fixed-function network devices, or seeing just a sampled subset of packets.
+This is in contrast to either depending on the predefined set of counters hardwired into fixed-function network devices, or being able to inspect just a sampled subset of packets.
 Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it is able to use INT as a fourth type of telemetry data, and in doing so provide qualitatively deeper insights into traffic patterns and the root causes of network failures.

 For example, INT has been used to measure and record queuing delay individual packets experience while traversing a sequence of switches